 If you have your car with you or if you have rented one for your vacation, you’ll have the option to store items in it.

-This isn’t the ideal situation but if you are able to get stuff hidden safely away (for example, in a trunk so it is out of sight) and you don’t have anything that could be damaged by the heat you could just leave stuff there.
+This isn’t the ideal situation, but if you can get stuff hidden safely away (for example, in a trunk so it is out of sight) and you don’t have anything that could be damaged by the heat, you could just leave stuff there.

-Finally, all the parks (and even the water parks!) have handy lockers that you can use, and, while they won’t hold full-sized pieces of luggage, smaller carry-on sized items will fit.
+Finally, all the parks (and even the water parks!) have handy lockers that you can use, and, while they won’t hold full-sized pieces of luggage, if you travel light you may find that smaller carry-on sized items will fit.

 By using a locker in one of the parks instead of stashing carry-on items at Bell Services you skip having to return to your resort before heading to the airport.

 There are definite size limits, though, so don’t try showing up to the parks with a giant rolling suitcase; this option is more for people with backpacks and large purses, not giant pieces of luggage:

 - Standard/Small (12.5″ x 10″ x 17″) –> $10/day